 How to Make a Gift Bow: Step-by-Step Tutorial:

-1. Materials: you will need a reel of ribbon, preferably with wire edges or a stiff feel (silky-feeling ribbon will only fall flat and doesn’t work well for these types of bows; also, choose a decent size width…the wider the width, the more luscious the bow) and a pair of sharp scissors (I recommend buying a pair of scissors and using them only for your ribbon; using them for other household purposes will make the blades dull and leave you with unwanted frayed edges on your ribbon.)
+- a reel of ribbon, preferably with wire edges or a stiff feel (like this one).
+Silky-feeling ribbon will only fall flat and doesn’t work well for these types of bows; also, choose a decent size width…the wider the width, the more luscious the bow.

 2. Have your gift box ready to go: wrapped in paper and strung with ribbon.
 You can wrap your ribbon both ways around your box or just one way (like I did, as shown in photo)